Tools for simulations - Athena

 - 15 rows, 2.3 mm rib pitch, Ir+SiC coating in the outermost MA rows (nominal baseline configuration): ASCII

 For historical reasons, and for compliance with the original nominal requirements specified above, readers can download also an effective area data file corresponding to a Ir+B4C coating.
-This does not represent any longer the baseline coating solution.
+For historical reason, an effective area file corresponding to a non-optimized SiC layer thickness of 10 nm is available as well.

 - Image of the on-axis 1 keV PSF for the nominal HEW requirement (5"): FITS (pixel size=0.1")